 The DAQ Assistant allows you to create and configure the following for NI-DAQmx.

-Refer to the Using NI-DAQmx Name Controls topic for more information about configuring tasks, channels, and scales for NI-DAQmx.
+Refer to the Using NI-DAQmx Name Controls book for more information about configuring tasks, channels, and scales for NI-DAQmx.

 You can use the configuration utilities for the instrument.
 Refer to the instrument documentation for information about the configuration utilities.
 You also can configure I/O controls to pass VISA resource names that have not been configured.